The Best Local Islands in the Maldives

 Where to Stay in Fulhadhoo, Maldives

-There are literally only like 5 guesthouses on Fulhadhoo at the time of writing this.
+There are literally only like 10 guesthouses on Fulhadhoo at the time of writing this.
 There may be other local homes rented, but only these few are published on Booking and other major travel sites.
 We stayed at Fulhadhoo Inn as it was the last available place when we booked last minute.
 It was family run, modest, and fairly comfortable with air conditioning but no longer listed on Booking.
-After seeing the other 3 guesthouses on the island, I’d choose those over Fulhadhoo Inn if you can.
-Prices are awesome ranging from $35-$75 per night depending on the guesthouse and the season.
+After seeing the other few guesthouses on the island, I’d choose those over Fulhadhoo Inn if you can.
+Prices have gone up quite a bit since we visited.
+Rooms used to range from $35-$75 per night depending on the guesthouse and the season.
+Now you’ll be looking at more like $100 minimum per night.

 Fulhadhoo Inn